panjf2000/gnet/README.md

 You may ask me a question: what if my business logic in `EventHandler.React`  contains some blocking code which leads to blocking in event-loop of `gnet`, what is the solution for this kind of situation？

-As you know, there is a most important tenet when writing code under `gnet`: you should never block the event-loop in the `EventHandler.React`, otherwise, it will lead to a low throughput in your `gnet` server, which is also the most important tenet in `netty`.
+As you know, there is a most important tenet when writing code under `gnet`: you should never block the event-loop goroutine in the `EventHandler.React`, which is also the most important tenet in `netty`, otherwise, it will lead to a low throughput in your `gnet` server.

-And the solution to that could be found in the subsequent networking model of multiple threads/goroutines of `gnet`: 『multiple reactors with thread/goroutine pool』which pulls you out from the blocking mire, it will construct a worker-pool with fixed capacity and put those blocking jobs in `EventHandler.React` into the worker-pool to make the event-loop goroutines non-blocking.
+And the solution to that could be found in the subsequent networking model of multiple threads/goroutines in `gnet`: 『multiple reactors with thread/goroutine pool』which pulls you out from the blocking mire, it will construct a worker-pool with fixed capacity and put those blocking jobs in `EventHandler.React` into the worker-pool to make the event-loop goroutines non-blocking.

-The architecture diagram of networking model:『multiple reactors with thread/goroutine pool』architecture is in here:
+The networking model:『multiple reactors with thread/goroutine pool』dissolves the blocking jobs by introducing a goroutine pool, as shown below:

 <p align="center">
 <img width="854" alt="multi_reactor_thread_pool" src="https://raw.githubusercontent.com/panjf2000/illustrations/master/go/multi-reactors%2Bthread-pool.png">